chengzhengqian/czq-comint.el/README.md

   `M-x czq-comint-completion-refresh-from-process`.
 By default the helper prints a `<czq-comint>` tag whose body embeds the live `$PATH` with only backslashes and double quotes escaped, so the `elisp` handler can call `czq-comint-completion-refresh` with the literal string.
+Output is temporarily disabled while the command runs; the helper immediately prints a second tag via `printf '%s\n' …` to restore `czq-comint-output-enabled` once the shell finishes responding.
 Wait for the `[czq-completion] scanned … (process)` message before expecting new command candidates.
 - If the shell environment contains tricky characters, enable the optional base64 transport: set the buffer-local `czq-comint-completion-use-base64` (or call